Harishwarrior/pulse_rate_monitor/README.md

-# pulse_rate_monitor
+# Pulse_Rate_Monitor❤️

-Application that measures the pulse rate using the phone's camera and its flash.
+A app based heart rate monitor that measures pulse from the fingertip using phone's camera and its flash.

+---

-# Screenshots
+## Screenshots
 <table>
   <tr>
     <td>Home screen</td>